DIY or Professional Installation? Plus How to Keep Your Wall Panels Looking New

 Time to read 3 min

 Wall panels are designed to elevate interiors instantly, but how they’re installed — and how they’re cared for afterwards — makes a huge difference to how they look over time.
-One of the most common questions homeowners ask is whether to install panels themselves or bring in a professional.
-Closely followed by another: how do I keep them looking new?

 This guide answers both, helping you make the right choice for your space while ensuring your panels stay beautiful for years.